PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-08 11:28:28
+Last updated: 2024-04-08 11:29:02
-Random Quote: Sometimes distance is the only way to find peace.
-So you can heal your wound. - Berlin
+Random Quote: Lily: "Your job is very simple.
+At the wedding, do not sleep with anyone even remotely related to me."Barney: "Yeah.
+Lily, you know I can't promise that" - Barney Stinson